2.0 Stamped Stationery

 A permit may be revoked if used in operating any unlawful scheme or enterprise, or for buying or acquiring stamps or mailer’s precancel postmarks for other than mailing, or for failing to comply with the format requirement or instructions on Form 3615.
 The permit holder has 10 days to file a written statement showing why the permit should not be revoked.
 The manager, customer service support (district), issues the decision on such appeals.

 USPS precanceled stamps are preprinted with a price category as the precancellation method.
 The following also applies:

-a.
-Unless used to pay single-piece postage under 3.3d. or to pay postage under 3.5 or 3.6, or permitted by other standards or Business Mailer Support authorization, only one USPS precanceled stamp may be affixed to each piece in a mailing.
+- Unless used to pay single-piece postage under 3.3d or to pay postage under 3.5 or 3.6, or permitted by other standards or Business Acceptance Solutions authorization, only one USPS precanceled stamp may be affixed to each piece in a mailing.

 A mailer meeting the standards in 3.4 may precancel adhesive stamps, stamped cards, and stamped envelopes with a mailer’s precancel postmark.
 Mailers authorized under 3.4 may precancel one or more postage stamps provided the total of the postage on the mailpiece equals the exact monetary value of the corresponding USPS precanceled stamp appropriate to the price category of the mailpiece.
 Stamped cards are precanceled at the time of printing and do not require a mailer’s precancel postmark.